-Meeting the criteria on end-of-waste requires compliance with four conditions or principles.
-These are shown in full in Box 4 and they all need to be satisfied.
 Accordingly, it is necessary for a holder of a substance or object that was hitherto regarded as waste to be able to demonstrate that this material is widely used throughout the sector and that there is a market demand for it.
 The holder must also be in a position to prove that, after re-processing, the output is suitable for use, fulfilling the relevant technical requirements and complying with any relevant legislation and standards applicable to comparable products.
 It is essential that the use of the reclaimed material does not have any significant negative environmental or human health impact.

-As was the case with the waste/by-product distinction, these conditions, while originating from the revised EU Directive on Waste, are based on case law of the Court of Justice of the European Union.
+As was the case with the waste/by-product distinction, these conditions, while originating from the revised EU Directive on Waste, are based on case law of the CJEU.
 Accordingly, the EPA must ensure that any decisions it takes are consistent with these rulings.